Munsell Color Company: Munsell Color Science Laboratory

 The Board of Trustees of the Munsell Color Foundation voted to close down the foundation and donated the Munsell Color Laboratory to a selected recipient, the Rochester Institute of Technology.
-The Munsell Color Science Laboratory was located at the Rochester Institute of Technology at the building of Chester F. Carlson Center for Imaging Science.
+The Munsell Color Science Laboratory was originally located in RIT's Chester F. Carlson Center for Imaging Science but would later move to its own building.
 The creation of the Munsell Color Science Laboratory was thanks to the effort of Franc Grum, who was the first Director of the Munsell Color Science Laboratory and R.S.
 Hunter, who was a professor of Color Science.
 Franc Grum used to be an employee of Munsell Color Foundation.
 Currently, the purpose of this laboratory is to aim the improvement of scientific researches toward Imaging Science Field.